 Enlightened Equipment Revelation 20

-While not quite as high scoring as our Editors' Choice winning Feathered Friends Flicker 40 UL, the Enlightened Equipment Revelation 20 comes at a significantly lower price of $270.
-If the price is your central consideration, it is hard to find an ultralight sleeping bag that offers anywhere near as much versatility or warmth as this bag, without overly burdening the budget.
-Enlightened Equipment offers perhaps the most highly customizable sleeping bag you could ask for, which is awesome for people with who are extra tall or wide, want more or less insulation, or are very particular about what colors they want.
+While not quite as high scoring as our Editors' Choice winning Feathered Friends Flicker 40 UL, the Enlightened Equipment Revelation 20 retails for a lower price of $285.
+If price is your primary consideration, it is hard to find an ultralight sleeping bag that offers anywhere near as much versatility or warmth as this bag, without overly burdening the budget.
+Enlightened Equipment provides perhaps the most highly customizable sleeping bag you could ask for, which is fantastic for people with who are extra tall or wide, want more or less insulation, or are very particular about color choices.
 For this review, we chose this non-customized "off the shelf" model, which ships immediately upon order instead of waiting for a custom bag to be constructed.
-As a highly versatile quilt that is also very warm, this bag easily ranked in the top half of the products we tested, at an entirely reasonable price.

 Warm for a quilt